ichbineinkrankenwagen/ManhwaRec/README.md

-# ManhwaRec
-Our CMSC422 Project -- Recommending the Best Mangas, Manhwas, and Manhuas for You!
+# Recommending the Best Mangas, Manhwas, and Manhuas for You!
+Our CMSC422 Project
+Sharath Kannan
+Eric Cho

 Dataset: https://www.kaggle.com/datasets/victorsoeiro/manga-manhwa-and-manhua-dataset